Date Night

 Date Night is a 2010 American romantic action comedy film directed by Shawn Levy and written by Josh Klausner.
 The film stars Steve Carell and Tina Fey, alongside Taraji P. Henson, Common, and Mark Wahlberg in supporting roles.
-The plot revolves around a case of mistaken identity in New York City, where a bored married couple's attempt to rekindle their romance on a glamorous night out spirals into an unexpected, dangerous adventure.
+The plot involves a comedy of mistaken identity in New York City, where a bored married couple's attempt to rekindle their romance on a glamorous night out spirals into an unexpected, dangerous adventure.

 Date Night premiered in New York City on April 6, 2010, and was released theatrically on April 9, 2010, by 20th Century Fox.
 The film received mixed-to-positive reviews from critics, with praise for the chemistry and performances of Carell and Fey, but some criticism for its plot.
 It performed well at the box-office, grossing $152.3 million worldwide against a production budget of $55 million.

 Plot

 Phil and Claire Foster are a married couple from New Jersey with two children.
 Over time, their domestic life has become predictable and routine, leaving their relationship feeling stagnant.
 Phil, a tax lawyer, and Claire, a realtor, lead busy lives, and even their weekly date nights have become monotonous.
 The couple is spurred to reignite their romance after discovering that their close friends, Brad and Haley, are divorcing to escape the monotony of married life in search of more excitement.

 In an effort to break from their routine, Phil suggests taking Claire to a trendy Manhattan restaurant.
 However, when they arrive, they are unable to get a reservation.
 Impulsively, Phil takes a reservation under the name of a no-show couple, the "Tripplehorns", despite Claire's reservations.
 Their night takes a sudden turn when they are approached by two men, Collins and Armstrong, who mistake them for the real Tripplehorns and demand a flash drive that they believe the Fosters have stolen from mob boss Joe Miletto.
 Phil and Claire try to explain the misunderstanding, but the men, armed and threatening, don’t believe them.
 Under pressure, Phil falsely claims the flash drive is hidden in a boathouse in Central Park.

 At the boathouse, Claire distracts Collins and Armstrong while Phil strikes them with a paddle, and the couple escapes by boat.
 Desperate for help, they go to a police station, but they soon discover that Collins and Armstrong are corrupt NYPD detectives on Miletto’s payroll.
 Realizing they can't trust the police, Phil and Claire resolve to find the real Tripplehorns themselves.
 They return to the restaurant and find the phone number of the actual Tripplehorns.

 Claire remembers a former client, Holbrooke Grant, a high-tech security expert and action hero.
 At his apartment, Grant traces the Tripplehorns' phone to an apartment owned by a man named Thomas Felton.
 Collins and Armstrong arrive, but Phil and Claire escape in Grant’s Audi R8.